-- The machine type and model of your IBM hardware product (if available) - Serial numbers of your IBM hardware products - A description of the problem - The exact wording of any error messages - Hardware and software configuration information service all models of a particular machine type.
+- The machine type and model of your IBM hardware product (if available) - Serial numbers of your IBM hardware products - A description of the problem - The exact wording of any error messages - Hardware and software configuration information countries and regions.
+Service centers in certain countries or regions might not be able to service all models of a particular machine type.
 In addition, some countries or regions might have fees and restrictions that apply at the time of service.